-- 1. How we bicycle: Safely and with an adult - a.
+- 1. How we bicycle - a.
+Explain that a bicycle is a vehicle. - Bicycles are large, fast, and are normally ridden in the road.
+Bicycles are part of traffic, and when you ride a bicycle, you might interact with other people traveling including pedestrians, bicyclists and drivers. - b.
 Explain to students that they'll learn how to be safe bicyclists during this unit.
-To be safe is to be protected from or not exposed to risk.
-While we can't control those around us, everyone, including people walking, bicycling and driving cars, has a role to play in keeping each other safe. - i.
-Emphasize that by using safe bicycling habits, they will help prevent themselves and others from getting hurt when they ride their bicycle. - b.
-Discuss the importance of bicycling with an adult. - i.
-Emphasize that they should always bicycle to places with an adult or have an adult's permission to ride with an older child, like a brother, sister or cousin.
+Being a safe bicyclist is part of maintaining a safe transportation system. - To be safe is to be protected from or not exposed to risk.
+While we can't control those around us, everyone, including people walking, bicycling and driving cars, has a role to play in keeping each other safe. - Emphasize that using safe bicycling habits are especially important as students begin to bicycle on the road.